CallumEddisford/react-ultimate-carousel/README.md

 Please check out the examples directory, there are serveral examples of how to achieve common carousel requirements.

-The examples projects have been created with `create-react-app` so can be simply started by navigating to the example you want and starting the app:
+The example projects have been created with `create-react-app` so can be simply started by navigating to the example you want and starting the app:

 ```shell
   cd examples/horizontal